 Manufacturers also invest heavily in trade promotions.
 In the Cox survey they report some industry averages on how firms in the grocery industry allocate their promotional dollars.
-It looks to be about 50% trade promotions, 25% national advertising and 25% consumer promotions.
-So trade promotions are the largest component of manufacturer spending.
-Private label manufacturers do not undertake nearly as much trade spending, so this is another major difference between national brands and private labels.
+It looks to be about 50 percent trade promotions, 25 percent national advertising, and 25 percent consumer promotions.
+Thus, trade promotions are the largest component of manufacturer spending.
+Private-label manufacturers do not undertake nearly as much trade spending, so this is another major difference between national brands and private labels.

-Fortunately the Dominick's data already incorporates some of the trade spending in its wholesale prices, so we have already taken part of manufacturer's trade promotion spending into account in our measurement of national brand markups.
+Fortunately the Dominick's data already incorporate some of the trade spending in its wholesale prices, so we have already taken part of manufacturer's trade promotion spending into account in our measurement of national brand markups.
 It is likely that there are trade promotions that are not captured by the wholesale prices in our data.
-These are most likely lumpy payments such as slotting allowances, cooperative advertising allowances, and various case-discounts and spiffs the manufacturer gives to the retailer.
-To the degree that they are lumpy, and not incorporated into the wholesale price that retailers are using in their pricing decisions, however, it is not clear that these expenses are truly variable.
-So these unreported trade expenditures may not be as relevant as the trade promotions incorporated into the data we use in this paper.
-But to the degree that the unreported trade spending is variable, and substantial, our measure of markups will be overstated.
+These are most likely lumpy payments such as slotting allowances, cooperative advertising allowances, and various case discounts and spiffs the manufacturer gives to the retailer.
+To the degree that they are lumpy and not incorporated into the wholesale price that retailers are using in their pricing decisions, however, it is not clear that these expenses are truly variable.
+Thus, these unreported trade expenditures may not be as relevant as the trade promotions incorporated into the data we use in this paper.
+However, to the degree that the unreported trade spending is variable, and substantial, our measure of markups will be overstated.